 Ice Melt Do's and Don'ts

 “Ice melt plays a major role in preventing slip-and-fall accidents, because it rids surfaces of ice,” says Kevin Wice, president of XYNYTH Manufacturing Corp. in British Columbia, Canada.
 “Falls represent a huge liability issue in many states and provinces, as many regulatory bodies have legislation that requires a business to take some action to prevent people from slipping and falling.
-By doing nothing, business-owners open themselves up to legal action.”
+By doing nothing, facility managers and their business-owners open themselves up to legal action.”

-When a storm dumps snow, a housekeeping manager may not see a need to put down ice melt as long as the parking lots and sidewalks have been shoveled.
+When a storm dumps snow, a facility cleaning manager may not see a need to put down ice melt as long as the parking lots and sidewalks have been shoveled.
 Underneath that snow, however, is typically a thin but dangerous layer of ice that would be obsolete if ice melt was used.
 Conversely, some managers only use ice melt after a major weather event, however, even a light dusting of snow can lead to slippery conditions if the snow melts and refreezes as the day wears on.

-Every product is different, of course, so it is essential for cleaners to read application instructions before using ice melt.
+Every product is different, of course, so it is essential for cleaning teams to read application instructions before using ice melt.
 The package should list recommended quantities to assist in determining the amount needed for a particular area (for example, it may call for 4 pounds of ice melt per 200 square feet).

 Manufacturers recommend applying ice melt using a handheld fertilizer spreader for small areas or a walk-behind spreader for large areas.
 Scoops and shovels almost always cause overuse, whereas a spreader ensures the product is applied evenly.
 To make application even easier, colored ice melts are now available to help users see if they are over applying.

-“Generally there is a perception that you need to cover the entire sidewalk with ice melt for it to work,” says Rich Otterstrom, a chemist for CP Industries in Salt Lake City, Utah.
+“Generally there is a perception that you need to cover the entire sidewalk with ice melt for it to work,” says a chemist for CP Industries in Salt Lake City, Utah.
 “In fact, ice melt dissolves in liquid and spreads out with normal use.”

 Instructions for use will also emphasize that putting deicer on a 10-inch pile of snow simply doesn’t work.
 Ice melt must be applied on the ground for it to be effective.
 Ideally, this should happen in anticipation of a storm.
 This isn’t always feasible, of course, so the product should be spread before precipitation freezes or as soon as possible thereafter, or immediately after snow has been cleared.